TAC's Mission: To help faculty and staff

 TAC partners with OSU programs in order to design and implement uses of technology and multimedia for specific educational objectives.

 Our workshops and seminars are open every term to OSU faculty and staff at no cost.
-A variety of educational technologies are covered including Blackboard, Clickers, and Powerpoint.
+A variety of educational technologies are covered including Canvas, Clickers, and Powerpoint.
 The types of learning opportunities range from demonstrations to collaborative development.
 In all cases of TAC training, the primary objective is to advance the quality uses of technology for teaching and learning; educational objectives come first.
 If you wish to see a specific educational technology or educational technique covered, please let us know.

 TAC maintains the TAC Lab (115A Waldo Hall) which provides equipment, software, and expertise to faculty and staff.
 See the TAC Lab section.

-TAC team members assist faculty and staff with issues related to Blackboard, Clickers, Powerpoint, Photoshop, and Acrobat.
+TAC team members assist faculty and staff with issues related to Canvas, Clickers, Powerpoint, Photoshop, and Acrobat.
 Support opportunities include on-site, phone, email consultation.
 Many issues with these technologies may be quickly resolved through the Computing Consulting Desk.
 For assistance with the pedagogical aspects of these technologies, contact TAC.

 TAC's major goal is to advance information technology proficiencies across the entire institution.
 The key outcome of this goal show up in improvements in student learning and faculty/staff capabilities.
 A vital aspect of the TAC program is to collect data that measures the effects of educational technology use.